Plain language summary

 Comparison 2: Partial caries removal versus complete caries removal

 Comparison 2 included three trials (Lula 2009; Orhan 2010 and Ribeiro 1999) which compared partial caries removal to complete caries removal.
-Partial caries removal resulted in a 77% reduction in the risk of exposure of the dental pulp during caries removal when compared with complete caries removal (RR 0.23, 95% CI 0.08 to 0.69, P = 0.009, I
+Partial caries removal resulted in a 77% reduction in the risk of exposure of the dental pulp during caries removal when compared with complete caries removal (RR 0.23, 95% CI 0.08 to 0.69, P = 0.009, I2 = 0%).
+This large effect is also based on moderate quality evidence (Summary of findings 2).

-All three trials reported signs and symptoms of pulpal disease, and two provided data for meta-analysis, which showed no evidence of a difference (RR 0.27, 95% CI 0.05 to 1.60; P = 0.15, I
+All three trials reported signs and symptoms of pulpal disease, and two provided data for meta-analysis, which showed no evidence of a difference (RR 0.27, 95% CI 0.05 to 1.60; P = 0.15, I2 = 0%).
+The small sample size was reflected in the wide confidence intervals, with Lula 2009 reporting one case of pulpal necrosis in the complete removal group (Summary of findings 2).

 Comparison 3: No dentinal caries removal versus complete caries removal